Nokia SR Linux#

 It is possible to make SR Linux nodes to boot up with a user-defined config instead of a built-in one.
 With a

-name: srl_lab topology: nodes: srl1: kind: srl type: ixr6 image: ghcr.io/nokia/srlinux config: myconfig.json # a path relative to the current working directory
+name: srl_lab topology: nodes: srl1: kind: srl type: ixr6 image: ghcr.io/nokia/srlinux startup-config: myconfig.json # a path relative to the current working directory

 With such topology file containerlab is instructed to take a file

 myconfig.json from the current working directory, copy it to the lab directory for that specific node under the

 config.json name and mount that directory to the container.
 This will result in this config to act as a startup config for the node.